Cornerstone Barristers pupil barrister recruitment

 The Legal Cheek View

-While initially focused on local authority work, members of Cornerstone Barristers now take on work across a broad range of public law areas, including administrative law, housing, licensing, planning, environment, property, community care, and inquests and inquiries.
-One junior observes that “local authorities are sending more high profile work our way which is not just related to our specialist fields like planning and social housing”.
-One barrister does note though that “public authority work is [still] what we are best known for”.
-Cornerstone’s clients include private developers, companies, public development agencies, and central and local government.
+Leading public law set Cornerstone Barristers has premises in London, Birmingham, and Cardiff.
+With 67 barristers, including 15 KCs, it is one of the larger sets.
+While initially focused on local authority work, members of Cornerstone now take on work across a broad range of public law areas, including administrative law, housing, licensing, planning, environment, property, community care, inquests and inquiries, and the new and exciting field of climate litigation.
+One junior observes that “the quality of work has noticeably stepped up in the last few years as we become more established as a public law set rather than a “housing” or “planning” specialist set”, though another notes that “public authority work is [still] what we are best known for”.
+Cornerstone’s clients include private developers, companies, public development agencies, and central and local governments.

 Continue reading

-An insider describes the career progression at Cornerstone Barristers as tending to start with “quick summary possession hearings in the County Court” but then progressing to “pick up opportunities to broaden and deepen your practice”.
+An insider describes the career progression at Cornerstone as tending to start with “quick summary possession hearings in the County Court” but then progressing to “pick up opportunities to broaden and deepen your practice”.
 The set also provides “good opportunities to undertake led work”.

 Cornerstone takes its wider commitments seriously with more than half of its members committing an average of 50 hours pro bono each year, possessing an active corporate social responsibility committee, and being a member in the Bar Council’s newly established Sustainability Network.